CODENEON/pathway_hackathon/README.md

 ### 2. Running the Frontend (LearnPro UI)

-The frontend is a React application that provides the user interface for the learning platform.
+The frontend is a React application with an integrated document management API that automatically starts together.

 **Prerequisites:**
 - Node.js (v18 or newer) and npm.